 - In a large non-stick sauté pan, sauté the onion and carrot with a few tablespoons of water for about 3 minutes.
 Add water as needed, a couple of tablespoons at a time.
 It's convenient to keep a measuring cup of water next to the stove when you're sautéing.
 Now cover the pan and continue to cook (now we’re steaming the veggies) for 5 to 7 minutes or until the carrots are tender.
 Lift the cover and check a few times throughout to make sure all the water hasn't evaporated.

 - Next, add the garlic, ginger, and bell pepper and sauté for another few minutes, uncovered.
 Again add water, a couple of tablespoons at a time, to prevent burning.

-- Now add the brown rice and red cabbage and cook, stirring, for 2 to 3 minutes until heated throughout.
+- Now add the brown rice, cooked edamame, and red cabbage and cook, stirring, for 2 to 3 minutes until heated throughout.
 Finally add the tamari, lime juice, and finely shredded kale.
 Stir and cook over medium heat until the kale is bright green and wilted.

 - Remove from heat and taste and reseason with tamari (or soy sauce) and lime juice as needed.
 Divide among bowls and top with scallions, toasted almonds, or a dash of hot sauce, if using.
 Enjoy!